SyncfusionExamples/Mastering-real-time-data-updates-in-Syncfusion-.NET-MAUI-DataGrid/README.md

 ---
 ## Conclusion
 Thanks for reading!
-In this blog, we’ve seen Mastering realtime data updates in `.NET MAUI DataGrid`[https://www.syncfusion.com/maui-controls/maui-datagrid].
-Check out our `Release Notes`[https://www.syncfusion.com/products/release-history] and `What’s New pages`[https://www.syncfusion.com/products/whatsnew] to see the other updates in this release and leave your feedback in the comments section below.
+In this blog, we’ve seen Mastering realtime data updates in [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
+Check out our [Release Notes](https://www.syncfusion.com/products/release-history) and [What’s New pages](https://www.syncfusion.com/products/whatsnew) to see the other updates in this release and leave your feedback in the comments section below.
-For current Syncfusion customers, the newest version of Essential Studio is available from the `license and downloads page`[https://www.syncfusion.com/Account/Login?ReturnUrl=%2faccount%2fdownloads].
-If you are not yet a customer, you can try our 30-day `free trial`[https://www.syncfusion.com/downloads] to check out these new features.
+ For current Syncfusion customers, the newest version of Essential Studio is available from the [license and downloads page](https://www.syncfusion.com/Account/Login?ReturnUrl=%2faccount%2fdownloads).
+If you are not yet a customer, you can try our 30-day free [trial](https://www.syncfusion.com/downloads) to check out these new features.
-For questions, you can contact us through our `support forums`[https://www.syncfusion.com/forums], `feedback portal`[https://www.syncfusion.com/feedback], or `support portal`[https://support.syncfusion.com/].
+ For questions, you can contact us through our support [forums](https://www.syncfusion.com/forums), [feedback portal](https://www.syncfusion.com/feedback), or support [portal](https://support.syncfusion.com/).
 We are always happy to assist you!